Greyjacket/hp_sizers/README.md

 Amazon Sizer and Validator for Historic Pictoric

 ### Log:
+ -5/19 Added collection and root sku to validator and sizer.
-- 5/18 Added deque to validator.
+- 5/17 Added deque to validator.
 - 5/07 Changed 3:2 grouping to 1.39 and above, as opposed to 1.415.
 - 4/26 Changed map sizing to scale with the natural ratio for 44 sizes.
 - 4/25 Changed bullets according to standard sizes